 This page describes how to install a new Multics system on your machine.
 If you already have Multics running, and wish to upgrade it, see Upgrading Your Multics System.

-You also create a directory, called the Multics host directory, in which the Multics disk image, Multics boot tape, and other configuration and emulator scripts reside.
+You also create a directory, called the Multics host directory, in which the Multics disk image, Multics boot tape, and other configuration and simulator scripts reside.
 Each Multics host directory contains all the files describing one emulated Multics system.
-While you can run multiple Multics systems on your host machine, each Multics system must reside in a separate Multics host directory, and you must configure the DPS8M emulator to ensure that each Multics system’s FNP emulator listens on a different TCP port.
+While you can run multiple Multics systems on your host machine, each Multics system must reside in a separate Multics host directory, and you must configure the DPS8M simulator to ensure that each Multics system’s FNP simulator listens on a different TCP port.
 When creating an instance of a Multics system, it is best to start with an empty directory and only put those assets in the directory that are required to support running that instance of Multics.
 If you use the QuickStart and unzip the ZIP file in which the QuickStart is stored, you will automatically get a new directory created, which will become your Multics host directory.
 Feel free to move this anywhere on your host system.
 If you perform a manual cold boot, start with an empty directory as your Multics host directory.